lisiki-jp/okinawa_gametheory/README.md

 Beautiful story, I can see that the charismatic peace-loving king united the islands through his talk.
 It sounds just like how Genghis Khan "united" the Eurasian steppe.

-"Wait," you ask.
+"Wait," you might ask.
 "Did Genghis Khan create his empire by talking?"
 You are right.
 I confused you.
 Sho Hashi wasn't a peaceful negotiator.
 Think of him as Genghis Khan in Okinawa.
 He united the main island through iron.